Glance: Key ECB measures to calm eurozone crisis

 Draghi took a major step toward calming the eurozone crisis by announcing last year that “within our mandate, the ECB is ready to do whatever it takes to preserve the euro.”

-The ECB then offered to purchase unlimited amounts of bonds issued by heavily indebted countries.
-The purchases would lower borrowing costs for indebted governments because they would drive up bond prices up and interest yields down, since prices and yields move in opposite directions.
+The purchases would lower borrowing costs because they would drive up bond prices up and interest yields down, since prices and yields move in opposite directions.
+Governments could then take advantage of those lower yields when they sell bonds to pay off old bonds that are coming due.

-The ECB has actually bought no bonds.
+The ECB has actually bought no bonds under the offer.
 The mere fact that the offer exists, however, affected the bond market and lowered borrowing costs for countries such as Spain and Italy.